-That said, non-BlackBerry users (myself included) will undoubtedly feel left out in the cold when realizing that certain core native applications (email, calendar, etc.) will only work when tethered with a BlackBerry.
+That said, non-BlackBerry users (myself included) will undoubtedly feel left out because core native applications (email, calendar, etc.) will only work when tethered with a BlackBerry.
 And this is where the PlayBook's real nature becomes evident.
 The PlayBook is an extended portal for the BlackBerry.
-It provides deep integration with RIM's bread and butter, the BlackBerry, to provide those users with a larger viewing area and extra storage while relieving IT departments of the burden of providing security for an additional set of devices.
+It provides deep integration with RIM's bread and butter, the BlackBerry, to provide its users with a larger viewing area and extra storage while relieving IT departments of the burden of providing security for an additional set of devices.

-What's quite obvious is RIM has consciously designed the PlayBook around the aforementioned caveat: If you're a BlackBerry user.
-That would be one thing if we were talking about a smaller OEM, but the BlackBerry OS still accounts for 27 percent of OS market share in the U.S., according to Nielsen.
+What's quite obvious is RIM has consciously designed the PlayBook around the aforementioned caveat: BlackBerry users only.
+That would be one thing if we were talking about a smaller OEM, but the BlackBerry OS still accounts for 27 percent of the operating system market share in the United States, according to Nielsen.